nrem/pewi/README.md

 * Enjoy!

 #Collaboration
-The `master` branch is used for active development and where pull requests should be made against.
-[Github provides extensive documentation that explains how to collaborate.](https://help.github.com/categories/63/articles)
+PEWI uses the Git Flow method of code collaboration which means that the `development` branch is reserved for active development.
+All pull requests should be made against the `development` branch!
+The `master` branch is reserved for 'stable' releases and contains merges from `development`.
+Github provides extensive [documentation](https://help.github.com/categories/collaborating/) that explains how to collaborate, and there is also a step-by-step [guide](https://guides.github.com/introduction/flow/) on how to operate in the Git Flow.

 #Technologies
 - [jQuery](http://jquery.com/)